 - USA.gov – Comprehensive online guide to government information and services

-- U.S. Dept of Labor Employment & Training Administration (DOL-ETA) – Administers federal government job training and worker dislocation programs, federal grants to states for public employment service programs, and unemployment insurance benefits.
+- Employment & Training Administration (DOL-ETA) – U.S Department of Labor administers federal government job training and worker dislocation programs, federal grants to states for public employment service programs, and unemployment insurance benefits.
 These services are primarily provided through state and local workforce development systems

-- dol.gov – U.S. Dept of Labor Agencies & Program listing with information and links
+- U.S. Department of Labor – U.S. Dept of Labor Agencies & Program listing with information and links

-- govinfo.gov – A service of the U.S. Government Publishing Office (GPO), which provides free public access to more than a million official publications from all three branches of the Federal Government
+- Govinfo.gov – A service of the U.S. Government Publishing Office (GPO), which provides free public access to more than a million official publications from all three branches of the Federal Government

-- wisconsin.gov – Comprehensive “all-Wisconsin” information for residents, business, visitors, workforce, and government.
+- Wisconsin.gov – Comprehensive “all-Wisconsin” information for residents, business, visitors, workforce, and government.
 Everything from taxes to fishing licenses; housing to jobs outlook.